mmamanat/mmamanat.github.io/publications.md

 ### [A method for quantifying the number of U.S. lakes with cyanobacterial harmful algal blooms using satellite remote sensing](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/10767/0000/A-method-for-quantifying-the-number-of-US-lakes-with/10.1117/12.2319669.short?SSO=1)

 **Coffer M.**, Schaeffer, B., Uruqhart, E., Darling, J. & Salls, W. (2018) A method for quantifying the number of U.S. lakes with cyanobacterial harmful algal blooms using satellite remote sensing. _Proc.
 SPIE 10767, Remote Sensing and Modeling of Ecosystems for Sustainability XV, 1076709_. doi:10.1117/12.2319669.

+## Publications in progress

+### An initial validation of the Maximum Chlorophyll Index (MCI) for the Sentinel-2 satellites across U.S. lakes

+Salls, W., Schaeffer, B., Keith, D., Urquhart, E., **Coffer, M.**, Seegers, B., Binding, C., & Stumpf, R. (2019).
+An initial validation of the Maximum Chlorophyll Index (MCI) for the Sentinel-2 satellites across U.S lakes. (_In Review_).

 ### Acute health effects associated with remotely sensed cyanobacteria in a drinking water reservoir in Massachusetts